APIYOJENNIFER/alx-higher_level_programming/0x05-python-exceptions/README.md

 3. Function that divides 2 integers and prints the result
 4. Function that divides element by element 2 lists
 5. Function that raises a type exception
+6. Function that raises a name exception with a message